sketchfab/blender-plugin/README.md

 Please note that your login credentials are stored in a temporary file on your local machine (to automatically log you in when starting Blender).
 You can clear it by simply logging out of your Sketchfab account through the **Log Out** button.

+### Log in as a member of an Organization

+If you are a member of an organization, you can select the organization you belong to in the "Sketchfab for Teams" dropdown.

+Doing so will allow you to browse, import and export models from and to projects within your organization.

 ## Import a model from Sketchfab